ilifu/ilifu_user_docs/docs/tech_docs/container_registry.md

 To view available containers visit our web UI at https://sregistry.idia.ac.za/collections.
 All public container-collections are available without requiring an ilifu account.

 ## Access/Download Available Containers:
-All containers listed in the collection page are publically available (private collections and containers required logging into the IDIA sregistry site).
+All containers listed in the collection page are publicly available (private collections and containers require logging into the IDIA sregistry site).
 Containers can be pulled to the local machine using the Singularity CE pull only.

 Example:
 Run the following command to pull/download a `container` in `collection` with `tag`.